Why Winning Trades Never Feel as Good as Losing Trades Hurt

 Your job as a trader isn’t to overcome this asymmetry.
 It’s to build systems that work despite it.

 The most successful traders haven’t eliminated their emotional responses.
 They’ve accepted that those responses will always be lopsided and built decision frameworks that function regardless.
-They understand that markets will never provide consistent emotional rewards, that winning will always feel more like relief than triumph, and that losses will always hurt more than wins satisfy.
+They understand that losses will always hurt more than wins satisfy.